go-outside-labs/decentralized-protocols-research/cryptography/zkps/zkEVM/README.md

 * evm has limited support of elliptic curves, hard to do proof recursion since cyclic elliptic curve is not directly supported.
 * evm word size is 256bit, and zkp work over prime fields. mismatch field arithmetic inside a circuit requires range proofs, which adds many constraints per evm step (blowing up the the circuit size).
 * evm has many special opcodes, bringing challenges to circuit design.
-* evm is a stack-based vm. zksync and starkware archtectures define their own ir/air in the register-based model (language compatible instead of native evm-compatible).
+* evm is a stack-based vm. zksync and starkware architectures define their own ir/air in the register-based model (language compatible instead of native evm-compatible).
 * ethereum storage layout carries large overhead, relying on keccak and mpt (both not zk-friendly).
-* machine-based proof has large overhead (how to complete an evm circuit?).
+* machine-based proof has a large overhead (how to complete an evm circuit?).

 <br>